-The figures in the reserve scheme for 2015/16 is showing lower than in 2016/17.
-This is due to income already budgeted from previously approved schemes.
-The expenditure for 2017/18 is currently nil.
+The expenditure for 2018/19 is currently negative due to the repayment of loans.
 This will change as anticipated capital projects are approved.
 Additional capital expenditure will also occur if new capital receipts are received and used to finance projects currently on the reserve list, as per the capital strategy.